andreasdanielmatt/citizen-quest-revision/README.md

 The following keyboard shortcuts are available in the map app:

 - 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.

+## Credits

+Developed by Eric Londaits and Christian Stussak for IMAGINARY gGmbH.

 ## License